 Transactions occurring prior to the completion of the Arrangement on June 9, 2015 are derived from the accounting records of Soltoro and its subsidiary, Soltoro, S.A. de C.V. ("Soltoro Mexico").
-The financial information from January 1, 2014 to June 9, 2015 is intended to be representative of the Mexico Properties had Palamina operated them as a stand-alone entity, subject to Soltoro's control, during this time.
+The financial information from January 1, 2015 to June 9, 2015 is intended to be representative of the Mexico Properties had Palamina operated them as a stand-alone entity, subject to Soltoro's control, during this time.

 The financial information related to transactions occurring prior to the completion of the Arrangement has been prepared by Palamina's management in accordance with IFRS and requires the use of significant judgments in allocating reported amounts related to the Mexico Properties.
-In the opinion of management, these unaudited interim consolidated financial statements reflect all adjustments necessary to present fairly the unaudited interim consolidated statements of financial position, unaudited interim consolidated statements of loss and comprehensive loss, and the unaudited interim consolidated statements of cash flows in accordance with IFRS.
+In the opinion of management, these consolidated financial statements reflect all adjustments necessary to present fairly the consolidated statements of financial position, consolidated statements of loss and comprehensive loss, and the consolidated statements of cash flows in accordance with IFRS.

-Management cautions readers of the unaudited interim consolidated financial statements that the results do not necessarily reflect what the financial position, results of operations, or cash flows would have been had Palamina been operating as a stand-alone entity, subject to Soltoro's control.
-Further, the allocation of expenses in the unaudited interim consolidated statements of loss and comprehensive loss does not necessarily reflect the nature and level of Palamina's future operating expenses.
+Management cautions readers of the consolidated financial statements that the results do not necessarily reflect what the financial position, results of operations, or cash flows would have been had Palamina been operating as a stand-alone entity, subject to Soltoro's control.
+Further, the allocation of expenses in the consolidated statements of loss and comprehensive loss for the period January 1, 2015 to June 9, 2015 does not necessarily reflect the nature and level of Palamina's future operating expenses.